AdityaPalakurty/Door-Unlock-System/README.md

 ## Conclusion 🏁

-The Knock-Based Door Unlock System is a modern and secure alternative to traditional keys and electronic access cards.
+The Door Unlock System (Knock to Unlock) is a modern and secure alternative to traditional keys and electronic access cards.
 Its user-friendly design, customizable patterns, and high level of security make it a valuable addition to residential, commercial, and hospitality environments.
 By adopting this innovative technology, users can enjoy the convenience of keyless entry while enhancing security.